 We hope you will be able to attend some of these events, and we are all very much looking forward to being together again soon.

 14th May 2021:

 The children have had lovely fun-filled days getting ready for Shavuot, exploring all the aspects, including making cheesecake, edible flowerpots and flower garlands.

-Thank you to all of those parents who joined our zoom call to meet Seb, our Interim Executive Head.
-It was a great opportunity for this informal introduction, and we look forward to hosting other events in the upcoming months to continue this conversation.
-Starting from next week, we will be taking each class across to the new site.
-Your class teacher will inform you of the date beforehand, and we will be preparing all children in advance.
+Thank you to those parents who joined our Zoom call to meet Seb, our Interim Executive Head.
+It was an excellent opportunity for this informal introduction, and we look forward to hosting other events in the upcoming months to continue this conversation.
+Starting next week, we will take each class to the new site.
+Your class teacher will inform you of the date beforehand, and we will prepare all children in advance.

 30th April 2021:

 It has been an eventful two weeks, as children took part in the Yom Ha’atzmaut ‘Walk a mile to Israel’ as well as some of the children taking part in our castle, knights and jousting play experience.

 Following on from our letter detailing the supports we will be putting in place regarding the transition to the new school site, we are pleased to share that we will be confirming dates for class visits in the upcoming weeks.
 Class teachers will share these dates with the children and parents/carers.
 We want to thank you again for your continued support and look forward to a time when we can all be together again soon.
 I wish everyone a pleasant long weekend, and hopefully the sun shines for us all.